Parenting Rights & Resources

 On This Page

-The Office for the Prevention of Harassment and Discrimination coordinates accommodations at Sonoma State for pregnant, parenting, and lactating students and lactating accommodations for employees.
+The Office for the Prevention of Harassment and Discrimination coordinates modifications at Sonoma State for pregnant, parenting, and lactating students and lactating accommodations for employees.
 Accommodations related to pregnancy for employees will continue to be coordinated through the ADA Program.

 Lactation Rooms